 Data analysts are in high demand.
-According to a research study done by Burning Glass Technologies, there were 2.35 million job listings for all positions categorized as data science and analytics (DSA) in 2015.
-The company’s research leads them to predict that number will have increased to 2.72 million jobs by 2020.
+According to a research study done by Burning Glass Technologies in 2017, there were 2.35 million job listings for all positions categorized as data science and analytics (DSA) in 2015.
+The company’s research leads them to predict that number will have increased to 2.72 million jobs by 2021.
 That’s a rate of increase of 15% per annum over 5 years.
 The fastest growing specialties within the broader DSA category are data scientists and advanced analysts.
 The pressure that this staff demand puts on salaries is real, and employers are having to adapt their pay scales quickly.

 Data analyst salaries as experience increases

 Data analyst salaries are highly dependent upon the experience level of the job candidates, particularly in the first ten years of a professional’s career.
 PayScale.com reports that average salaries for candidates with five to nine years experience garner salaries on average about 24% higher than entry-level employees.
 On the other hand, the most veteran data analysts with 20+ years experience were only enjoying about 6% more income than workers with between five and nine years under their belts.

 Specific skills that tend to increase compensation for data analysts include:

 - Statistical analysis